sproutleaf/pr05-fes/project_plan.md

 **Proposed Approach**:

-Use [Zod](https://zod.dev/), a TypeScript-first schema validation library with static type inference to detect errors.
+Use [Zod](https://zod.dev/), a TypeScript-first schema validation library with static type inference to perform parameter validation.

-Currently, p5.js documentation fits the JSDoc format, and can be readily leveraged upon to generate TypeScript definitions that can be used with `Zod`.

 `Zod` has the following advantages: